-This study will demonstrate biblical support for the existence of Satan and his demonic host, describe their nature, and support the claims in the statement.
+This study will demonstrate biblical support for the existence of Satan and his demonic host, describe their nature, and support the relevant claims in the AMC Statement on Satan and Demons.
+(Full AMC Statement)

 The word demon or demons is found about seventy-five times in the New Testament, and other designations are employed for them, as well.
 In no case are they presented as imaginary or fictitious, not even by the Son of God.